puybr/terraform-aws-ecs-cicd/README.md

 2. [ecs-infra](./fargate/ecs-infra)
 3. [codepipeline](./fargate/codepipeline)

-> ✏️ Check the tutorial [here](./fargate/README.md) and the learning path [here](https://developer.hashicorp.com/terraform/tutorials/certification-003/associate-study-003)
+> ✏️ Check out the tutorial [here](./fargate/README.md) and the learning path [here](https://developer.hashicorp.com/terraform/tutorials/certification-003/associate-study-003)

 ### How to setup:
 - Create the IAM user and apply the required permissions